thompsonsj/slate-serializers/docs/engineering.md

 This becomes an issue for `code` and `pre` tags, where you may want to encode HTML entities in order that they display correctly.

-To accommodate this, an option is available for `slateToHtml`: `alwaysEncodeCodeEntities` which is `true` by default.
+To accommodate this, an option is available for `slateToHtml`: `alwaysEncodeCodeEntities`.
 If this option is`true` and `encodeEntities` is `false`, this latter option will be ignored when dealing with `code` or `pre` tags, and the content within will always be encoded.

+Note that in the default configuration, all HTML entities are encoded.

+- `alwaysEncodeCodeEntities` defaults to `false`.
+- `encodeEntities` defaults to `true`.

 ### `htmlToslate`